 The Palm Beach Institute Can Help You Achieve a Healthier, Drug-Free Lifestyle

 As mentioned, there are many ways to achieve lasting sobriety.
 However, transitional living facilities are an effective form of aftercare that offer stable, drug-free environments in which individuals in recovery can readjust to the lifestyle of sobriety while relearning a number of life skills that are essential to a long-lasting recovery.
 However, if you or someone you love is suffering from chemical dependency and would like to learn more about treatment options, the Palm Beach Institute can help.
-Call today for a consultation and assessment from one of our experienced recovery specialists.
+Call today at 855-534-3574 or contact us online for a consultation and assessment from one of our experienced recovery specialists.
 Our team has helped countless individuals make their ways back to lives of health, sobriety, and happiness.